-The Human Genomics Laboratory investigates the genetic and molecular basis of the response to a physically active lifestyle with an emphasis on cardiorespiratory endurance, cardiovascular disease, and type 2 diabetes risk factors, as well as genetic and molecular background of obesity and abdominal obesity and their co-morbidities.
+The Human Genomics Laboratory investigates the genetic and molecular basis of the response to a physically active lifestyle, with an emphasis on cardiorespiratory endurance, cardiovascular disease, and type 2 diabetes risk factors, as well as the genetic and molecular background of obesity and abdominal obesity and their comorbidities.
 It relies primarily on the resources of the HERITAGE Family Study, the Québec Family Study (QFS) , the CARDIA Longitudinal Study, the Swedish Obese Subjects (SOS) Study, the GENATHLETE Study, and the HYPGENE Study.
+The scientists of the Human Genomics Laboratory have also developed a network of collaborative laboratories from multiple countries.

 HERITAGE Family Study

-Our main project focusing on genotype-physical activity interactions is the HERITAGE Family Study.
-The aim of the HERITAGE Family Study is to document the cardiovascular and metabolic responses to endurance exercise training, and the contribution of genetic factors to the concomitant response of cardiovascular disease (CVD), and type 2 diabetes (T2DM) risk factors.
+One project focused on genotype-exercise interactions is the HERITAGE Family Study.
+The aim of the HERITAGE Family Study is to document the cardiovascular and metabolic responses to endurance exercise training and the contribution of genetic factors to the concomitant response of cardiovascular disease and type 2 diabetes risk factors.

-Phase 1 of HERITAGE (1992 to 1997) was devoted to the recruitment of White and Black families, and extensive testing of all individuals before and after a 20-week laboratory-controlled and fully standardized exercise program.
-Five centers were involved: University of Minnesota (PI: A. Leon), University of Arizona and then University of Indiana (PI: J. Skinner), University of Texas at Austin (PI: J. Wilmore), Washington University (PI: D.C.
-Rao), and Laval University in Quebec City (PI: C. Bouchard).
+Phase 1 of HERITAGE (1992 to 1997) was devoted to the recruitment of White and Black families and to extensive testing of all individuals before and after a 20-week laboratory-controlled and fully standardized exercise program.
+Five centers were involved: University of Minnesota (PI: Arthur Leon), University of Arizona and then University of Indiana (PI: James Skinner), University of Texas at Austin (PI: Jack Wilmore), Washington University (PI: D.C.
+Rao), and Laval University in Quebec City (PI: Claude Bouchard).
 Washington University served as the Data Coordinating Center (PI: Rao).
-C. Bouchard, leader of the entire project, served as the chair of the HERITAGE Steering Committee and as the coordinator of the core facilities (lipid core, steroid core, hormone core, cell lines core) located at Laval University in Quebec City.
+Claude Bouchard, leader of the entire project, served as the chair of the HERITAGE Steering Committee and as the coordinator of the core facilities (lipid core, steroid core, hormone core, cell lines core) located at Laval University in Quebec City.
 In Phase 2 (1997 to 2001), the HERITAGE database was used extensively to document the range of human variation in the response to regular exercise, level of familial aggregation and heritability, and differences in response by age, gender, and race.
 A panel of pre-selected markers in candidate genes was used to investigate possible associations with the baseline and response levels for a variety of phenotypes.
-A first (sparse) genome-wide scan with a panel of about 300 markers was undertaken for several baseline and response phenotypes.
-Phase 3 (2001-2005) dealt with the genetic epidemiology of training-induced changes in major cardiovascular disease (CVD) risk factors, with an emphasis on possible Black and White differences.
-Targeted CVD and Type 2 diabetes risk factors and their responses to regular exercise were investigated, with an emphasis on Black and White differences.
-Microarray studies of vastus lateralis skeletal muscle mRNA obtained in a subset of 78 HERITAGE participants have been undertaken with the goal of comparing the profile of those who did not improve and those who almost doubled their insulin sensitivity in response to regular exercise.
+A first genome-wide scan with a panel of about 300 markers was undertaken for several baseline and response phenotypes.
+Phase 3 (2001 to 2005) dealt with the genetic epidemiology of training-induced changes in major cardiovascular disease risk factors, with an emphasis on possible Black and White differences.
+Targeted cardiovascular disease and type 2 diabetes risk factors and their responses to regular exercise were investigated, with an emphasis on Black and White differences.
+Microarray studies of vastus lateralis skeletal muscle mRNA obtained in a subset of 78 HERITAGE participants have been undertaken, with the goal of comparing the profile of those who did not improve and those who almost doubled their insulin sensitivity in response to regular exercise.
 More refined genome-wide linkage scans were completed by the end of Phase 3 with a denser panel of markers (650 microsatellites) and more powerful analytical strategies.
-Phase 4 of the study began in 2006 and will continue until 2011.
+Phase 4 (2006 to 2013) focused on a genome-wide association exploration of the response to regular exercise of cardiorespiratory fitness and several metabolic traits.

-More than 150 papers have been published or are in press based on the data of the HERITAGE Family Study and are listed on the HERITAGE website.
+More than 160 papers have been published based on the data of the HERITAGE Family Study and are listed on the HERITAGE website.

 The Québec Family Study (QFS) was initiated in 1978 when the principal investigator (C Bouchard) was on faculty at Laval University in Quebec City, Canada.
 The study has been divided into three phases.
 Participants in QFS are of French descent living within about 50 miles (80 km) around Quebec City.
 They were mainly recruited through the media and referrals from other participants and colleagues.